 Here's a free, high resolution gif image of this sign for use

 in your own institution or community.
 Here's a free jpg image of the logo.
 And here's a free, high resolution EPS

 image of this sign (PDF).

 You can make a color print and laminate this signage, or print on Avery labels.
 Or you could submit the electronic image to a sign company, which can print them on durable paper or more durable plastic.
-If need be, we could, alternatively, send you (if you are in North America) one or two 4 X 5.5 inch copies of the sign on vinyl with adhesive backing.
+An ADA-compliant sign should be printed at least 6 inches in height.